barryclark/jekyll-now/about.md

 I also have two months' experience working as a data management intern for a tech company.
 Besides, I have led and collaborated on multiple group projects, including payroll management system database design via MySQL, using Hadoop and Spark to deal with geospatial big data, and utilizing NLP to do a content analysis of social media posts and news coverage with machine learning models.
 I also have hands-on experience in multiple industry analytical visualization tools, e.g., Tableau, Microsoft Visio, Shiny, etc.

-To accumulate experience and approach my career goal, I'm actively seeking a summer 2023 Data Science internship opportunity.
+To accumulate experience and approach my career goal, I'm actively seeking a summer 2023 Data Scientist internship opportunity.
 I look forward to having a chance to work alongside the industry’s brightest engineers, also want to contribute to the evolution of technology as well as participate in mission-critical projects.
 Please learn more about me and my projects via [my resume](https://minshimia.github.io/Resume_Min_Shi.pdf), [my LinkedIn profile](https://www.linkedin.com/in/min-mia-shi/) and [GitHub website](https://minshimia.github.io).

 ### TECHNICAL SKILLS